Burnley F.C.: Foreign owners (2020–present)

-In December 2020, American investment company ALK Capital acquired an 84% stake in Burnley for £170 million.
+In December 2020, American investment company ALK Capital acquired an 84% stake in Burnley for £170 million, with Alan Pace becoming the club's new chairman.
 It was the first time the club was run by anyone other than local businessmen and Burnley supporters.
-In 2021–22, Burnley were relegated back to the Championship after they lost on the final matchday and finished in 18th place.
-In June 2022, the Belgian Vincent Kompany was appointed Burnley's manager, becoming the first person from outside the British Isles to manage the club.
+Dyche was sacked during 2021–22, and Burnley were relegated to the Championship at the end of the campaign after they lost on the final day and finished in 18th place.
+(Note: Burnley later argued that Everton, one of the clubs involved in the relegation battle, had deprived them of a realistic chance of staying up through breaches of the Premier League's Profitability and Sustainability Rules.
+The club succeeded in a legal claim against Everton in 2026, receiving nearly £40 million in compensation and interest in what is believed to be the first decision of its kind.)
+It ended a six-season spell in the top flight, the club's longest since the 1960s and early 1970s.
+In June 2022, the 36-year-old Belgian Vincent Kompany was appointed Burnley's manager, becoming the first person from outside the British Isles to manage the club.
 During his first months in charge, he rebuilt the squad on a budget, signing mostly young and foreign players.
 Kompany also implemented a possession-based, attacking style of play.
 Burnley secured promotion back to the Premier League in 2022–23 with seven matches remaining—a Championship record—before winning the Championship title following a 1–0 victory at local rivals Blackburn Rovers.
-The following season, Burnley were relegated again from the Premier League, finishing 19th with a club record low tally of 24 points.
+The following season, Burnley were relegated again from the Premier League, finishing 19th.
 Shortly afterwards, however, Kompany went to Bayern Munich for a fee of £10.2 million, which made him one of the most expensive managers in history.

 Burnley won promotion back to the top flight at the first attempt under Scott Parker, ending the 2024–25 season with a club record 33-match unbeaten run.
-The team conceded just 16 goals in 46 matches—an average of 0.35 per game—setting the best defensive record in English league history.
-They also kept a record 30 clean sheets, never conceded more than one goal in any fixture, and became the first side to reach a three-figure points total in the same division on two occasions (101 points in 2022–23 and 100 in 2024–25).
-Despite these accomplishments, they finished second behind Leeds United on goal difference, becoming the first team in English football history to earn 100 points without winning the title.
+The team conceded only 16 goals in 46 matches—an average of 0.35 per game—setting the best defensive record in English league history, among several other national records.
+(Note: Burnley kept a record 30 clean sheets, never conceded more than one goal in any fixture, and became the first side to twice reach a three-figure points total in the same division (101 points in 2022–23 and 100 in 2024–25).)
+Despite this, they finished second behind Leeds United on goal difference, becoming the first team in Football League history to earn 100 points without winning the title.
+The next season, Burnley went down to the second tier again, with Parker departing shortly before the end of the campaign.
+The team finished with a club record low tally of 22 points and recorded only four wins.